Song Cycle (album): Side two

-Parks recorded his interpretation of Donovan's "Colours" as a response to Bob Dylan's disparaging treatment of the Scottish musician in the 1967 documentary Don't Look Back, intending the cover as a gesture of support.
+Parks recorded his interpretation of Donovan's "Colours" as a response to what he perceived as Bob Dylan's disparaging treatment of the Scottish musician in the 1967 documentary Don't Look Back.
 The basic track was created through layering acoustic, electric, and tack pianos.
 It opens with a mechanical rhythm generated by a coin-operated music machine owned by Lenny Marvin, an associate of avant-garde composer Harry Partch.
-Parks captured the device's sounds using a Nagra reel-to-reel recorder, later transferring the recording to four-track tape to serve as its rhythmic foundation.
-It reflected Parks’ admiration for electro-mechanical soundscapes, influenced by Emory Cook's 1953 EP Barrellhouse Organ.
+Parks captured the device's sounds using a Nagra reel-to-reel recorder, later transferring the recording to four-track tape to form a rhythmic foundation.
 The production included marimba parts recorded at half speed and pitch-shifted during playback.
 It abruptly transitions to a faster tempo driven by clarinet, with clashing organ and tack piano textures, joked by Parks as "Vincent Price coming out of the wine cellar".
-A calypso rhythm known as "Whip de lion", taught to Parks by steelpan musician Andrew de la Bastide, underscores sections of the track.
+A calypso rhythm known as "Whip de lion", taught to Parks by steelpan musician Andrew de la Bastide, appears in sections of the track.
 The arrangement concludes with reversed tape effects simulating the coin's return to its user.

-"The Attic" drew from Parks' childhood memories of exploring his father's World War II trunk in an attic, which contained wartime letters addressed to his mother; his father had served as a psychiatric officer during the Allied advance in Europe and was present at the liberation of Dachau.
-(Note: Parks recalled the letters’ emotional weight as deeply traumatic, though he could not remember their specific content.)
+"The Attic" drew from Parks' childhood memories of exploring his father's World War II trunk in an attic, which contained wartime letters addressed to his mother.
+(Note: Parks' father had served as a psychiatric officer during the Allied advance in Europe and was present at the liberation of Dachau.
+Parks recalled the letters as traumatic, though he could not remember their specific content.)
 The track employed eight cellos performing alternating on-beat and off-beat patterns across the stereo field, accompanied by a snare drum accentuating the lyrical themes of discovery and reflection.
 Henderson felt the track represented the album's closest resemblance to "a production from the golden age of radio, a feeling underscored by Gayle Levant's sweeping harp glissandi; one half expects to hear a commercial for Ovaltine following its conclusion."
-Botnick integrated effects from Sunset Sound's library—including creaking trunk hinges, insect drones, and birdsong—to match the lyrical imagery.
+To reflect the lyrical imagery, Botnick integrated effects such as creaking trunk hinges, insect drones, and birdsong from Sunset Sound's library.

 The second "Laurel Canyon Blvd" reprises his earlier homage to Los Angeles' bohemian enclave, structured in two movements.
-The second movement includes vocals processed through a Farkle; a string band arrangement underscores Parks' lyrical depiction of commuters intersecting with fringe figures in the Canyon.
+The second movement includes vocals processed through a Farkle; a string band arrangement ties Parks' lyrical depiction of commuters intersecting with fringe figures in the Canyon.
 Goodatieff contributed violin to the track.